chocolatey/choco-wiki/ChocolateyConfiguration.md

 ### Self-Service / Background Mode
 * [ ] `useBackgroundService` - Use Background Service - For some commands like install and upgrade, use a background service instead of running the command directly.
 Business editions only (licensed version 1.8.4+).
 Uninstall requires Chocolatey v0.10.4.
 Requires the package chocolatey-agent (choco install chocolatey-agent).
 See https://chocolatey.org/docs/features-agent-service
 * [x] `useBackgroundServiceWithSelfServiceSourcesOnly` - Use Background Service With Self-Service Sources Only - When using Self-Service, opt-in only sources configured to be used with self-service.
 This allows for other sources only an admin can use.
 Business editions only (version 1.9.7+).
 Requires Chocolatey 0.10.4+ for enabling sources with self-service only.
+* [ ] `useBackgroundServiceWithNonAdministratorsOnly` - Use Background Service With Non-Administrators Only - When using Self-Service, only execute background mode for non-administrators.
+Business editions only (version 1.12.0+).